The Basics of Concessional and Non-Concessional Contributions

-* In some instances, employers will pay Insurance premiums inside super or even pay the Administration fees on behalf of the Employee, these fees can count towards the Concessional cap so be careful.
-It’s always worth calling your super fund and asking what the current FY Concessional contributions balance is running out, also be aware that you may have several Superfunds and the limit of $25,000 is across all Superfunds.
+* In some instances, employers will pay insurance premiums inside super or even pay the administration fees on behalf of the employee.
+These fees can count towards the concessional cap so be careful.
+It’s always worth calling your super fund and asking whether the current FY concessional contributions balance is running out.
+Also, be aware that you may have several superfunds and the limit of $25,000 is across all superfunds.

-Non-Concessional Contributions (NCC) are those made into Super from after tax income, you don’t get a tax concession with the money going into the fund but will get tax benefits on the earning inside the Superfund.
-Non-Concessional Contributions are available to everyone except between 65 and 74, in which case you must meet the “Work Test “
+Non-Concessional Contributions (NCC) are those made into super from after tax income.
+You don’t get a tax concession with the money going into the fund but will get tax benefits on the earnings inside the Superfund.
+Non-Concessional Contributions are available to everyone except those between 65 and 74 (in which case you must meet the “Work Test”).

-- Proceeds from the sale of an assets Shares, investment property that you have already paid tax on.
+- Proceeds from the sale of an asset, shares or investment property that you have already paid tax on

-- If you have the cashflow and a good budget in place you will not regret starting to make CC.
-The sooner you can start and the younger you are the better and more you will benefit from the compounding effect.
+- If you have the cash flow and a good budget in place you will not regret starting to make CCs.
+The sooner you can start and the younger you are, the better and more you will benefit from the compounding effect.

-- If you have not been able to put money into Super due to lifes circumstances don’t worry you can still look at getting money into Super you might just need to do a bit more homework but the benefits can still be considerable.
+- If you have not been able to put money into super due to life’s circumstances – don’t worry.
+You can still look at getting money into super, except you might just need to do a bit more homework but the benefits can still be considerable.

-- Depending on your level of income it may not be worth making CC in the short term, still consider the long-term effects of building wealth but also might be worth just considering NCC
+- Depending on your level of income, it may not be worth making CCs in the short term.
+Still consider the long-term effects of building wealth, however, it might also be worth just considering NCCs.

-- IF you go over the CC or NCC you will have to pay your Marginal tax rate on the excess contribution.
+- If you go over the CC or NCC cap, you will have to pay your marginal tax rate on the excess contribution.
 You may be given the option to withdraw the excess or keep it in.
 You will have to pay a notional interest penalty interest so be aware.